 A look back in time

-Today, department members are actively engaged in a wide range of cross-disciplinary research in four key areas: nutritional biochemistry, nutritional epidemiology, public health nutrition, and global nutrition.
+Today, department members are actively engaged in a wide range of cross-disciplinary research in six key areas: nutritional biochemistry, nutritional epidemiology, public health nutrition, global nutrition, planetary health and clinical nutrition.
 The research programs employ a life-course approach by studying the effects of nutrition on health over the entire lifecycle, from pre-gestation to aging.
 For more than four decades, faculty and researchers have continued to conduct the largest and most detailed cohort studies of the relationships between diet and major diseases, including the Nurses’ Health Studies and Health Professionals Follow-Up Study.
 Public health nutrition research includes community interventions to prevent childhood obesity, health disparity, and U.S. food policy in relation to WIC, SNAP, Smart Snacks, and the National School Lunch Program.
 A new direction of research in the Department involves food systems, environmental sustainability, and human and planetary health.

 With education as a key tenant of the department’s mission, hundreds of students, post-doctoral fellows, and research associates have spent their formative years in degree programs, fellowship opportunities, and research collaborations.
 Many individuals affiliated with the department have progressed to become leaders in nutrition research, education, and practice, as well as creators of nutrition departments and institutions.
 Situated within the Harvard medical community, with links to international institutions and programs, the department continues to engage in a range of collaborative initiatives and research projects to improve human health worldwide.